Safetorun/PromptDefender/docs/Names.md

 Ring 1 is the first layer of defence, and is intended to sanitise input before it moves through the layers of defence.
 This will typically look at prompt input, and ensure that it meets certain rules.
 For example:

-- Does it contain keywords that are known for jailbreaking attacks
+- Does it contain keywords that are known for jail-breaking attacks
-- Does the information reveal PII which should not be provided to your LLM
+- Does the information reveal PII which should not be provided to your LLM (e.g. email addresses, phone numbers, etc)
 - Is this prompt from a user / ip address (or any other identifier you want to provide) which is probing or attacking your system?
+[Coming soon]

 **Ring 2 - Walls**